Patent protection is a fundamental component of any business that relies on innovation, research, and development.

 Our patent services include:

-• Administrative proceedings, including interferences at the United States Patent and Trademark Office (USPTO) and oppositions in other countries
+- Administrative proceedings, including America Invents Act (AIA) trials before the Patent Trial and Appeal Board (PTAB) at the United States Patent and Trademark Office (USPTO), such as Inter Partes Reviews (IPRs), as well as oppositions in other countries

 Our attorneys differentiate themselves by providing long-term patent counsel versus short-term patent processing.
 We want to understand your business, your product/service development goals, and the long-range outlook for viability in the marketplace.
 We make it a priority to know your business goals before outlining any patent strategy.